MyNameIsTakenOMG/azure-ai-solution-engineer/README.md

      - Next, you'll change your indexer to map the output from the custom skill to the field you created on the index.
      - The last step is to rerun your indexer to enrich your index with the AML model.
 ## Search data outside the Azure platform in Azure Cognitive Search using Azure Data Factory
+ - Index data from external data sources using Azure Data Factory:
+   - Push data into a search index using Azure Data Factory (ADF): a zero-code option for pushing data into an index using ADF.
+ADF comes with connections to nearly 100 different data stores.
+With connectors like HTTP and REST that allow you to connect an unlimited number of data stores.
+These data stores are used as a source or a target (called sinks in the copy activity) in pipelines.
+The Azure Cognitive Search index connector can be used as a sink in a copy activity.
+     - Create an ADF pipeline to push data into a search index
+       - Create an Azure Cognitive Search index with all the fields you want to store data in.
+       - Create a pipeline with a copy data step.
+       - Create a data source connection to where your data resides.
+       - Create a sink to connect to your search index.
+       - Map the fields from your source data to your search index.
+       - Run the pipeline to push the data into the index.
+       - Limitations of using the built-in Azure Cognitive Search as a linked service: String, Int32, Int64, Double, Boolean, DataTimeOffset.
+This means ComplexTypes and arrays aren't currently supported.
+Looking at the JSON document above this means that it isn't possible to map all the phone numbers for the customer.
+Only the first telephone number has been mapped.
+ - Index any data using the Azure Cognitive Search push API: The REST API is the most flexible way to push data into an Azure Cognitive Search index.
+You can use any programming language or interactively with any app that can post JSON requests to an endpoint.
+   - Supported REST API operations: There are two supported REST APIs provided by cognitive search.
+Search and management APIs.
+This module focuses on the search REST APIs that provide operations on five features of search: **Index, Document, Indexer, Skillset, Synonym map**
+   - How to call the search REST API: must use 'HTTPS' and must include **api-version** and **api-key**
+     - Add data to an index: The body of your request needs to let the REST endpoint know the **action(upload, merge, mergeOrUpload, delete)** to take on the document, which document to apply the action too, and what data to use.
+You can add as many documents in the value array as you want.
+However, for optimal performance consider batching the documents in your requests up to a maximum of 1,000 documents, or 16 MB in total size.
+   - Use .NET Core to index any data
+     - How your index performs is based on six key factors:
+       - The search service tier and how many replicas and partitions you've enabled.
+       - The complexity of the index schema.
+Reduce how many properties (searchable, facetable, sortable) each field has.
+       - The number of documents in each batch, the best size will depend on the index schema and the size of documents.
+       - How multithreaded your approach is.
+       - Handling errors and throttling.
+Use an exponential backoff retry strategy.
+       - Where your data resides, try to index your data as close to your search index.
+For example, run uploads from inside the Azure environment.
+     - Work out your optimal batch size
+     - Implement an exponential backoff retry strategy
+     - Use threading to improve performance
 ## Maintain an Azure Cognitive Search solution
 ## Get started with Azure OpenAI Service
 ## Build natural language solutions with Azure OpenAI Service